 Your MA coursework provides you the opportunity to study in a variety of areas, while the thesis or field exam allows you to develop expertise in a particular field.
 If you elect to write a thesis, you will give sustained critical attention to an author, theme or small selection of texts.
 If you pursue the field examination, you will read a list of works compiled in consultation with your advisor that allows you to explore a field of your own definition.

 Explore the titles of recent theses and field exams.

-Villanova’s graduate school tuition is very competitive, and there are a number of ways to finance your M.A. in English.
+Villanova’s graduate school tuition is very competitive, and there are a number of ways to finance your MA in English.
 All teachers receive a 20% discount and Catholic school teachers receive a 40% discount on tuition.
 Also, the program offers a number of graduate Tuition Scholarships and Assistantships.
 The Tuition Scholarships cover tuition for the program in exchange for seven hours per week of work.
-The Graduate Assistantships cover tuition and provide a stipend of nearly $18,000 per year.
+The Graduate Assistantships cover tuition and provide a stipend of over $19,000 per year.
 In exchange for this aid, Graduate Assistants work twenty hours per week as research assistants and writing tutors.

 ADD A CERTIFICATE

 This new program combines the traditional, scholarly, literature-focused curriculum of the MA in English with a certificate designed to facilitate a career in such professional fields as public relations, marketing, university administration, electronic publishing and other areas in which cultural knowledge and advanced writing skills are in demand.

 The Certificate in Communication will provide you with a unique opportunity to develop expertise in one of these professional areas while completing your English degree.
 The combined program requires 36 credits (24 credits in English, and 12 credits in Communication) to earn both a Masters degree and a Certificate in any one of these areas of Communication:

 - Mediated Communication